Our use of cookies

 • preparing orders and notices.

-A charging schedule is set out in Appendix 1 and is for guidance only.
+A charging schedule is set out in Appendix 1 but is for guidance only.
 The costs are indicative and can vary depending on the number of paths the applicant wants to alter and the complexity of the proposal.
-Generally, applicants are advised that the total cost is in the region of £2,500 to £3,500 (if they employ the Council to liaise with objectors in order to seek a resolution).
-This depends on whether the Council (or its representatives) has been employed to liaise with objectors in an attempt to resolve any objections.
+The Council reserves the right to employ a consultant to act on its behalf and this is reflected in our cost guidance.

 In some cases, the Council will contribute towards all or some of the costs associated with processing an application.
 This can be due to a variety of reasons including: